yuvrajIMS/PWMsignal-Arduino-ROS/README.md

 $ gedit .bashrc

->now in this opened file source your_ws
+>Now in this opened file source your_ws
->type in end 'source /opt/ros/<DISTRO>/setup.bash'      // DISTRO is your ROS version
 >
->and /YOUR_PATH/catkin_ws/devel/setup.bash
+>Type in end 'source /opt/ros/< DISTRO >/setup.bash'           // DISTRO is your ROS version i.e. Noetic
 >
->now save changes and close this file and
+>And /YOUR_PATH/catkin_ws/devel/setup.bash
 >
+>Now save changes and close this file and
+>
->verify this step in Termail by command
+>Verify this step in Termail by command

 $ roscd